 This is where the big Christmas tree is located.
 Go after dark, if you can, to see the lights to their best effect.
 The tree lighting ceremony takes place in November.
-The date of the 2016 Rockefeller Center tree lighting ceremony is November 30.
-You can view the tree each day until 11:30pm through January 6th, the lights are turned off for the season on January 7th, 2017.
+The date of the 2017 Rockefeller Center tree lighting ceremony is November 29.
+You can view the tree each day until 11:30pm through January 7th, 2018.

 There are several ice skating rinks set up winter months.
 Even if you don't want to skate, it's fun to go watch.
 Two of the most famous are the Rockefeller Plaza and Central Park skating rinks.
 The outdoor ice rink at Bryant Park is free if you have your own skates, otherwise they're availbale to rent.
 There's also a nice village of holiday shops in Bryant Park.

 Fifth Avenue is a good place to start your window-viewing.
 Bergdorf Goodman, Hendri Bendel, Lord & Taylor, Saks, and Tiffany's all have Fifth Avenue addresses and nice displays.
 Bloomingdale's always does good window displays - they're at Third Ave and 59th Street.
 And of course, you'll want to see the legendary Macy's displays at 34th Street and Seventh Ave.
 If you have time, go inside Macy's to see their Santaland.
 They have a whole village set up, elves and all.